 Installing the Crown

 Generally, installing a dental crown over the tooth will take two visits to our office.
-During the first appointment, your dentist will prepare the tooth by removing the decay as well as shaping the outer shell to make room for the dental crown.
-Next, your dentist will make impressions of your tooth and you will be given a temporary crown.
+During the first appointment, our dentists will prepare the tooth by removing the decay as well as shaping the outer shell to make room for the dental crown.
+Next, our dentists will make impressions of your tooth and you will be given a temporary crown.
 Then, we have to wait 3 to 4 weeks while the dental laboratory technicians custom make your perfect dental crown.
 When we get the crown back from the lab, you’ll come back into our office.
-During the second visit, your dentist will remove the temporary crown and will cement your new, beautiful, natural-looking crown into place.
+During the second visit, our dentists will remove the temporary crown and will cement your new, beautiful, natural-looking crown into place.
 This will give you the strong, healthy, and beautiful tooth you need to have a healthy and attractive smile.
 Your new crown will feel comfortable and natural.
 It will last a long time if you take good care of it with routine dental hygiene and professional cleaning appointments.

 If you are interested in improving your smile and oral health with a dental crown, please call our office at 970-484-4890 and schedule an appointment.